Skip to content

 Key Takeaways

 A company share will be issued at a premium if the investor has paid the company more than the share’s nominal value.
 A company’s nominal share value is the price recorded at Companies House.
 This figure is often £1 (or £0.10) in practice.
 If a company has grown in value, it is common for the market value to exceed the nominal value.
-By law, you must record the difference between the price paid (the market value) and the nominal value and record this amount to the company’s share premium account.
-The effect of this is that the money raised cannot be used for certain things, like issuing dividends to shareholders.
+By law, you must record the difference between the price paid (the market value) and the nominal value and record this amount in the company’s share premium account.
+The effect is that the money raised cannot be used for certain things, like issuing dividends to shareholders.

 Frequently Asked Questions